platypii/BASElineXR/README.md

 1. On final approach, put on headset
 2. Click on BASElineXR HUD to show options menu
-3. LOOK at the nose or tail of the plane and click Nose or Tail
+3. LOOK at the nose or tail of the plane and click Nose or Tail button
 4. Use +/- 5° to fine tune the orientation
-5. Click on BASElineXR HUD to hide options menu
+5. Click on BASElineXR HUD again to hide options menu

 Notes: